moebius-rex/primes/README.md

 If however you see errors, it almost certainly means that you're missing at least one of the packages listed in the sections below and will need to install them using `apt`,  `brew`, `choco` or some other package manager depending on your operating system.
 Below are the instructions that will install these dependencies on three popular systems.

-Once all required packages have been installed, complete the installation by running the instalation script in the project home directory:
+Once all required packages have been installed, complete the installation by running the instalation script from the project home directory:
 ```
-% ./install.sh
+% installer/install.sh
 ```
 Follow any instructions the script may give you before trying to run the sieve implementations.